Skip to Main Content

 Building Relationships Locally and Abroad

 As a Goshen College student, you will devote at least 12 credit hours to global citizenship and experiential learning.
-Goshen College’s premiere global engagement program, Study-Service Term (SST), offers students the opportunity to approach life, leadership and career as global citizens, able to collaborate for the common good and respect human dignity across cultural differences.
+Goshen College’s premiere global engagement program, Study-Service Term (SST), offers students the opportunity to approach life, leadership and career as global citizens who are able to collaborate for the common good and respect human dignity across cultural differences.

 We offer several global engagement themes designed to help focus your experience.
 You will discuss global issues, encounter people from other cultural backgrounds, and volunteer with a community organization.
 If you spend a semester abroad, you have the opportunity to learn to speak another language.
 We understand that travel can be a challenge for many students and their families, so we have developed multiple formats to better accommodate student needs.